 | Virgin | 85 years at the time of completion.
 If it's less, we require it to be extended on or before completion. |

-Engaging our service gives you better control over the value of your Holmes Chapel leasehold, as your property will be more valuable and saleable in respect of lease length should you wish to sell.
-The lawyers that we work with are well versed in the legislation handling many hundreds of lease extensions or freehold purchase transactions.
+Engaging our service will provide you better control over the value of your Holmes Chapel leasehold, as your property will be more valuable and saleable in terms of lease length should you wish to sell.
+The conveyancing solicitors that we work with have a in-depth market knowledge handling many hundreds of lease extensions or freehold purchase transactions.